-“Harnessing the power of the Internet of Things is essential for the successful development of smart buildings and eventually smart cities,” said Harry Smeenk, TIA’s Senior Vice President of Technology Programs.
+“Harnessing the power of the Internet of Things is essential for the successful development of smart buildings and eventually smart cities,” says Harry Smeenk, TIA’s Senior Vice President of Technology Programs.
 “TIA looks forward to working with the IoT Community to enhance the development of the Internet of Things and enable the digital transformation of smart cities and smart buildings.”

 “The two organizations complement each other beautifully.
 The IoT and IIoT “edge” and the associated opportunities and challenges are top of mind with today’s corporations and end users.
 Ensuring a smooth and secure implementation of these mass evolving technologies is key.
-Capitalizing on the capabilities of both organizations and their unique areas of thought leadership is of tremendous value to the overall industry,” said Nancy Shemwell, Chief Operating Officer of the Internet of Things Community.
+Capitalizing on the capabilities of both organizations and their unique areas of thought leadership is of tremendous value to the overall industry,” says Nancy Shemwell, Chief Operating Officer of the Internet of Things Community.